suncoast-devs/handbook/lessons/react-intro/index.md

 </body>
 ```

-If we rendered this without JavaScript it would be an empty page.
+If we rendered this without JavaScript, it would be an empty page.
 It is thus up
 to JavaScript to connect our React code to our HTML.

-In our template we include an `main.tsx` -- this script loads React and a
+In our template, we include a `main.tsx` -- this script loads React and a
-component we provide named `App`
+component we provide named `App`.

 ```js
 import React from 'react'